bradknaysi/Intel_Bot/README.md

 # Intel_Bot
 Developer: Bradley knaysi (bak9cu@virginia.edu)

 The program is a slack chatbot created for the retrieval of emerging threats IDS rules.
 This data resides on the webpage: http://rules.emergingthreats.net/blockrules/.
 The site consists of a collection of Snort and Suricata rules files that can be used for alerting or blocking.

-Running the SlackBot can be done by installing the botkit-starter-slack which can be found at https://github.com/howdyai/botkit-starter-slack.
-By placing the chatBot.js file in the botkit-starter-slack folder which (after completeing botkit-starter-slack installations) will be located in the computer's 'Users' folder (the 'Users' name will be dependent on the Computer your using).
-Using the 'token' variable in the chatBot.js file, you can then connect the bot to a slack page by navagating to the slack workspace's app Directory (https://your-slack-workspace.slack.com/apps), then navagating to the 'Manage' page (located at the top of the page).
-Next clicking on the 'Custom Integrations' tab, then clicking the 'bots' tab.
-Finally you can click the big green 'Add Configuration' button and create a username for the bot...
-I used 'intelligence'.
-On the following page, the 'API Token' setting can be changed to the 'token' variable in my chatBot.js.
-Once Saved, the user can open up both the slack workspace (https://your-slack-workspace.slack.com/messages) and a terminal on your computer.
-In the terminal navigate to your botkit-starter-slack folder in the directory (most likely enter command 'cd botkit-starter-slack') then enter in the command (node chatBot.js) to run the file.
-Going back to your slack workspace, you should now be able to type in the chat '@intelligence help' to see available commands.
+Directions for integrating chatBot.js into a Slack Workspace...

+1) Running the SlackBot can be done by installing the botkit-starter-slack kit, which can be found at https://github.com/howdyai/botkit-starter-slack.
+Installing botkit directions under 'Install Botkit' section of the page!

+2) Place the chatBot.js file in the botkit-starter-slack folder (which after completeing the botkit-starter-slack installation) will be located in the computer's 'Users' folder (Note: the 'Users' folder name will be dependent on the user logged in on your computer).

+3) Connect the bot to a slack page by navagating to your slack workspace's app directory (https://your-slack-workspace.slack.com/apps), then navagating to the 'Manage' page (located at the top of the page).

+4) Next clicking on the 'Custom Integrations' tab, then click the 'bots' tab.

+5) Finally you can click the big green 'Add Configuration' button and create a username for the bot (I used 'intelligence').
+On the following page, change the 'API Token' setting to the 'token' variable in chatBot.js.

+6) Once Saved, the user can open up both the slack workspace (https://your-slack-workspace.slack.com/messages) and a terminal window on your computer.

+7) In the terminal, navigate to your botkit-starter-slack folder in the directory (most likely enter command 'cd botkit-starter-slack') then enter in the command (node chatBot.js) to run the file.

+8) Going back to your slack workspace, you should now be able to type in the chat '@intelligence help' to see available commands.
 Note that '@intellegence' depends on the username you gave your slackbot during the 'Add Configuration' step.

+NOTE: When asking the chatBot for information, always use the '@intellegence' (or @ whatever username you gave the bot) in the message.